 Euroshareholders was created in 1992 and gathered about 30 individual shareholder organisations in Europe.
-Euroshareholders merged into BETTER FINANCE in December 2012.
+Euroshareholders merged into BETTER FINANCE in December 2012 level.

-This constituted a very important landmark towards a fully unified representation of the interests of all financial users at European level.
 This merged Federation now operates using three other brands that relate to distinct areas of interest (Euroshareholders for shareholder and corporate governance issues.
 EuroInvestors for investor issues other than shareholders and EuroFinuse for all other financial end-user issues).
 Thus, BETTER FINANCE is one of the very few organisations working "in the interests of the many, and not the few".